-Eagle Pharmaceuticals, Inc. (the Company, or Eagle, or we) is a specialty pharmaceutical company focused on developing and commercializing injectable products, primarily in the critical care and oncology areas, using the Food and Drug Administration's ("FDA's") 505(b)(2) NDA regulatory pathway.
-The Company's business model is to develop proprietary innovations to FDA-approved, injectable drugs, referred to as branded reference drugs, that offer favorable attributes to patients and healthcare providers.
-The Company has five products currently being sold in the United States under various license agreements in place with commercial partners, including a ready-to-use formulation of Argatroban, Ryanodex®,(dantrolene sodium) ("Ryanodex), diclofenac-misoprostol and docetaxel injection, non-alcohol formulation ("Non-Alcohol Docetaxel Injection") and rapidly infused bendamustine RTD ("Bendeka").
+Eagle Pharmaceuticals, Inc. (the "Company") is a specialty pharmaceutical company focused on developing and commercializing injectable products, primarily in the critical care and oncology areas, using the U.S. Food and Drug Administration's ("FDA's") 505(b)(2) New Drug Application ("NDA") regulatory pathway.
+The Company's business model is to develop proprietary innovations to FDA-approved injectable drugs, referred to as branded reference drugs, that offer favorable attributes to patients and healthcare providers.
+The Company has two products currently being sold in the United States under various license agreements in place with commercial partners; a ready-to-use formulation of Argatroban and rapidly infused bendamustine RTD 50ml solution ("Bendeka").
+In addition, the Company directly sells two products in the United States; Eagle's bendamustine RTD 500ml solution ("Big Bag" or "Belrapzo") and Ryanodex®(dantrolene sodium) ("Ryanodex").
 The Company has a number of products currently under development and certain products may be subject to license agreements.
+We view our operation and manage our business as one reporting segment since the majority of our revenues are from royalties.

-On February 13, 2015, the Company submitted a New Drug Application or NDA to the FDA for Bendeka, which was approved by the FDA on December 7, 2015.
-Also on February 13, 2015, the Company entered into an Exclusive License Agreement (the "Cephalon License") with Cephalon, Inc. ("Cephalon"), a wholly-owned subsidiary of Teva Pharmaceutical Industries Ltd. ("Teva"), for U.S. and Canadian rights to Bendeka for treatment of patients with chronic lymphocytic leukemia ("CLL") and patients with non-Hodgkin's lymphoma ("NHL").
+On February 13, 2015, the Company submitted a NDA to the FDA for Bendeka, which was approved by the FDA on December 7, 2015.
+Also, on February 13, 2015, the Company entered into an Exclusive License Agreement (the "Cephalon License") with Cephalon, Inc. ("Cephalon"), a wholly-owned subsidiary of Teva Pharmaceutical Industries Ltd. ("Teva"), for U.S. and Canadian rights to Bendeka for treatment of patients with chronic lymphocytic leukemia ("CLL") and patients with non-Hodgkin's lymphoma ("NHL").
 Subsequently, with the consent of the Company, Cephalon assigned to Teva Pharmaceuticals International GmbH ("TPIG") all of Cephalon's rights and obligations under the Cephalon License.
 Accordingly, all references to "Cephalon" or to the "Cephalon License" and the related supply agreements for Bendeka should be read and construed as references to TPIG and to the license agreement and supply agreements for Bendeka to which the Company and TPIG are now parties.
 Pursuant to the terms of the Cephalon License, Cephalon will be responsible for all U.S. commercial activities for the product including promotion and distribution, and the Company is responsible for obtaining and maintaining all regulatory approvals and conducting post-approval clinical studies.
 In connection with the Cephalon License, the Company has entered into a supply agreement with Cephalon, pursuant to which the Company is responsible for supplying product to Cephalon.
 During the quarter-ended September 30, 2016, the Company entered into an amendment to the Cephalon License and supply agreements for Bendeka.
-The amendment expands the geographical scope of the rights granted under the original agreement to include territories outside the US and Canada.
-In accordance with this agreement, the Company recorded \$1.75 million in license and other revenue on the condensed consolidated statements of operations.
-The Company is also eligible to receive up to \$750 thousand on each regulatory approval received in certain additional territories, n
+The amendment expands the geographical scope of the rights granted under the original agreement to include territories outside the U.S. and Canada.

-Additionally, under the terms of the Cephalon License, the Company received an upfront cash payment of \$30 million in February 2015, received a \$15 million milestone payment related to the FDA approval of Bendeka in December 2015, received \$40 million in November 2016 related to the receipt of a unique, product-specific billing code, J-code (J9034), for Bendeka and received \$25 million in March 2017 for an additional sales-based milestone payment.
+Additionally, under the terms of the Cephalon License, the Company received an upfront cash payment of \$30 million in February 2015, earned a \$15 million milestone payment related to the FDA approval of Bendeka in December 2015, earned \$40 million in November 2016 related to the receipt of a unique, product-specific billing code, J-code (J9034), for Bendeka and earned \$25 million in March 2017 for an additional sales-based milestone payment.
 In addition, the Company was entitled to receive royalty payments of 20% of net sales of the product, which increased to 25% on receipt of the J-code.